avast/ep-stats/README.md

 ![](https://img.shields.io/github/languages/code-size/avast/ep-stats?color=green)
 <img src="theme/experiment_b.png" align="right" />

-# Ep-Stats
+# ep-stats

-**Statistical package for experimentation platform.**
+**Statistical package for the experimentation platform.**

-It provides a general python package and REST API that can be used to evaluate any metric in AB test experiment.
+It provides a general Python package and REST API that can be used to evaluate any metric in an AB test experiment.

 ## Features

-* Robust two-tailed t-test implementation with multiple p-value corrections and delta-methods applied.
+* Robust two-tailed t-test implementation with multiple p-value corrections and delta methods applied.
-* Sequential evaluations allowing to stop experiments early.
+* Sequential evaluations allow experiments to be stopped early.
-* Connect it to any data source to either get pre-aggregated or per randomization unit data.
+* Connect it to any data source to get either pre-aggregated or per randomization unit data.
 * Simple expression language to define arbitrary metrics.
 * REST API to integrate it as a service in experimentation portal with score cards.